-Network Bandwidth: These results consist of two metrics: download and upload speed.
+Network Bandwidth: Bandwidth encompasses two metrics: download and upload speed.
 The download speed is how fast your network can download data from a website/server and your upload is how quickly your network can take information locally and push it up to a server/cloud.
-These tests usually show the maximum the network can handle.

-Network Latency: Network latency occurs when a packet of data is sent out to another computer/server and back.
-The amount of time it takes for that packet to take that route is the latency.
-Every transfer will have some amount of latency, but when this metric value gets too high it will start to cause audio issues, delays in your conversations, and even dropped calls.
+Network Latency: Network latency occurs when a packet of data is sent to another computer/server and back.
+The amount of time it takes for that packet to complete that route is the latency.
+Every transfer will have some amount of latency, but when this metric value gets too high, it will cause audio issues, delays in your conversations, and even dropped calls.

-Network Jitter: This is a variance in latency, or the time delay between when a signal is transmitted and when it is received.
-This can cause delay in your conversations and be noticeable when you pick up the handset to answer a call and the customer can't hear you for a couple seconds.
+Network Jitter: This is a variance in latency, or the time delay between when a signal is transmitted and when it’s received.
+This can cause delay in your conversations and is especially noticeable when you pick up the handset to answer a call and the customer can't hear you for several seconds.

 Packet Loss: Packet loss refers to data that is lost after being transmitted across a network.
 This may be caused by network congestion, hardware issues, or configurations.

-Network Address Translation (NAT): We prefer networks with single NAT.
-A double NAT means that 2 different devices in your network are doing “Network Address Translation” which may cause signaling issues with your phones resulting in degraded call quality, dropped calls, and one-way audio.
+Network Address Translation (NAT): Weave functions best on networks with single NAT.
+A double NAT means that two or more different devices in your network are doing “Network Address Translation.”
+This may cause signaling issues with your phones resulting in degraded call quality, dropped calls and one-way audio.

-- SIP ALG: This protocol's purpose is to prevent some of the problems caused by router firewalls by inspecting VoIP traffic (packets) and if necessary modifying it.
-However we find it doesn't work as intended and causes more problems than it solves.
+SIP ALG: This protocol prevents some of the problems caused by router firewalls by inspecting VoIP traffic (packets) and, if necessary, modifying it.
+However, we find it doesn't work as intended and causes more problems than it solves.

-- FQDN: is the complete domain name for a specific computer, or host, on the internet.
+FQDN: The complete domain name for a specific computer, or host, on the internet is its FQDN.
 This is where all the IP Addresses that Weave uses for our phone platform live.
 If we ever add or remove an IP Address your FQDN will automatically make that adjustment for you.

 Check Your Network